Nathan Bedford Forrest: Slave trading

-The Memphis Commercial Appeal claimed in 1907 that this had been Forrest's slave pen, but Forrest's jail was between Second and Third.
-In 1862, the Daily Union Appeal described Forrest's jail as "a filthy den, and it would make any decent man sick to be there one night."

 In 1859, a federal investigation found that Forrest also sold 37 individuals illegally imported to the United States from Africa on the slave ship Wanderer.
 Forrest, who advocated for the reopening of the transatlantic slave trade, later told an interviewer that he had been an initial investor in the Wanderer shipment.
 In January 1860, the New York Times reported that the Forrest, Jones & Co. negro mart building in Memphis had both collapsed and then caught fire; two people died.
-The firm's bills of sale for people, "amounting in the aggregate to " were salvaged.
+The firm's bills of sale for people, "amounting in the aggregate to ," were salvaged.
 Forrest had recently moved from 87 Adams to 89 Adams, which allowed him to increase his holding capacity from a maximum of 300 slaves to a maximum of 500.
 Forrest subsequently sold his interest in the business after the building catastrophe and reinvested the profit into plantations.
-A marker was erected at the former site of Forrest's slave mart in downtown Memphis, on land currently owned by Calvary Episcopal Church, and was dedicated on April 4, 2018.
+A marker was erected at the former site of Forrest's slave mart in downtown Memphis, on land now owned by Calvary Episcopal Church, and was dedicated on April 4, 2018.